 More recently, most commodity prices have increased significantly.
-In particular, strong emerging market demand and recent events in oil-producing regions have boosted crude oil prices.
+In particular, strong emerging market demand and recent events in oil-producing regions have boosted crude oil prices, although they have retreated somewhat in the past several weeks.
 Furthermore, agricultural prices have surged in the face of rising demand and weather-driven supply constraints.
 The notable exception has been natural gas prices, which have remained very weak-particularly relative to crude oil prices-reflecting announcements of much greater-than-expected recoverable reserves in the United States.
 Average futures contracts over the first two weeks of March suggest that financial markets expect West Texas Intermediate (WTI) crude oil prices to average US\$101.90 per barrel in 2011 and Henry Hub benchmark natural gas prices to average US\$4.15 per MMBtu.